spraakbanken/sparv/docs/user-manual/installation-and-setup.md

 Linux](https://docs.microsoft.com/en-us/windows/wsl/about)) with [Python 3.9](https://python.org/) or later.

 > [!NOTE]
+>
 > While most Sparv features may work in a Windows environment, Sparv is not regularly tested on Windows, so
 > compatibility is not guaranteed.
+Feel free to [report any issues](https://github.com/spraakbanken/sparv/issues) you
+> encounter.

 ## Installing Sparv